 Bill H.447, introduced by Representative Durfee, aims to enhance the rabies vaccination certificate requirements for the licensure of domestic pets and wolf-hybrids in Vermont.
-The bill mandates that veterinarians and pet owners submit copies of current rabies vaccination certificates to the municipal clerk as part of the licensing process.
-Key amendments include the requirement for the rabies vaccination certificate to contain specific information such as the veterinarian's signature, the owner's details, the animal's characteristics, and vaccination details.
+The bill mandates that veterinarians and pet owners must submit copies of current rabies vaccination certificates to the municipal clerk as part of the licensing process.
+Key amendments include the requirement for the rabies vaccination certificate to contain specific information such as the veterinarian's signature, the owner's details, and the animal's characteristics, along with the vaccination number and expiration date.
 Additionally, veterinarians are required to provide a list of rabies vaccinations to the municipal clerk every 30 days.

 Statutes affected: As Introduced: 20-3581